jackeys/Power-Armor-to-the-People/Documentation/Description.md

 * Raiders are only able to scrap together what they can find, using mixed sets of rusted power armor
 * Gunners have learned how to maintain and upgrade power armor, and have working sets of armor from the different offshoots of the US military and former US government
 * The Institute has their own set of power armor
-* The Brotherhood of Steel has an advanced set of power armor for their Star Paladins and, if you become a Sentinel, for you
+* The Brotherhood of Steel has an advanced set of power armor for their Star Paladins

 For a full breakdown of which sets are available to each group of enemies at each level, see this article: [Spawn Levels and Locations](Spawn%20Levels%20and%20Locations.md)